Scams involving cryptocurrency ATMs

 More information and reporting scams

-- For more information about the risks in investing in cryptocurrency, visit ASIC’s Money Smart website.
+- For more information about cryptocurrency scams, visit ASIC’s Money Smart website.

-- If you think you’ve been scammed and you’re not sure what to do, find out what to do if you've been scammed on ASIC’s MoneySmart website.
+- Find out what to do if you've been scammed on ASIC’s MoneySmart website.

 - To report a suspected scam, visit Scamwatch.